Mythologos/ND-DLC-Tools/README.md

 At last, once we have a word-to-frequency map, we can apply the Latin spellchecker.
 Along with this map, this spellchecker takes as input a text file.
 For each text to which we applied the spellchecker, we created a text file with a sentence on each line.
-In its output ifle, the spellchecker reports which words in a line are not known and which line they are on.
+In its output file, the spellchecker reports which words in a line are not known and which line they are on.

 This spellchecker contains some Latin-specific handling.
 For instance, it avoids flagging valid Latin words which have valid Latin enclitics (*e.g.*, "-que", "-ve") attached to them.